In this post, I will review languages similar to Turkish and the degree of mutual intelligibility and grammatical similarity.

 According to Transeurasian Language theory, the Turkish Language and all Turkic Languages are related to Japonic, Koreanic, Tungusic, and Mongolic Languages.

-These languages definitely have common grammatical, logical, and structural features.
+These languages definitely have similar grammatical, logical, and structural features.

-Japanese linguists widely reject Japanese Altaic roots and the Japanese language’s relation to the Korean language.
-Yet, Japanese has some similar features with Turkish and other Altaic languages.
+Japanese linguists widely reject Japanese Altaic roots and the Japanese language’s relation to Korean.
+Yet, Japanese has some similar features to Turkish and other Altaic languages.

-Japanese has agglutination (adding prefixes to verbs), sentence structure (Subject-Object-Verb), and other grammar similarities.
+Japanese has grammar similarities with Turkish, like agglutination (you can add prefixes to verbs), and sentence structure (Subject-Object-Verb).

 The Korean language can be more similar to Turkish than Japanese, yet similarities lie primarily in the grammar structures of these languages.